SalomePlatform/shaper/src/CollectionPlugin/doc/groupFeature.rst

 Group
 =====

+A groups is a set of geometrical entities created by selection.
-To create Group in the active part:
+To create a Group in the active part:

 #. select in the Main Menu *Features - > Group* item  or
 #. click **Group** button in Shaper toolbar: